 Tortoises are easy-going creatures that don’t need much to stay calm.
 However, tortoises get stressed out by many things, including noise, bullying, predatory animals, and over-handling.

 This can lead to added aggression as the tortoise tries to relieve its distress.
 Headbutting and ramming will be an outlet for its frustrations.

 Tortoises lead simple lives, but they still need fun and enrichment.

-If your tortoise is bored, with nothing to explore, climb, or forage for, it’s likely to become aggressive.
-The tortoise will begin ramming objects, other tortoises, and even the walls of its tank to entertain itself.
+If a tortoise is bored, with nothing to explore, climb, or forage for, it’s likely to become aggressive.
+The tortoise will begin ramming objects, other tortoises, and even enclosure walls to entertain itself.

 It may be trying to escape to find more interesting activities.
 Glass walls regularly lead to frustration, as the tortoise won’t understand why it can’t get through the invisible barrier.

 Most tortoises headbutt their owners due to over-handling, food delivery, and frustration.

 It may dislike being handled too much and want you to leave it alone for a while.
 Tortoises don’t mind some handling, but they’re not social animals like cats and dogs.